Erudika/paraio.org/src/monolite/partials/010-serialization.md

 `setAnnotatedFields()` and `getAnnotatedFields()`.

 When defining your custom classes and fields, you're free to use any Java type, primitive or your own custom classes.
 Basically, any type compatible with Jackson will work with Para as well.
-You can also register custom serializers and deserializers with Para.
-For example:
+You can also use Jackson annotations on your fields.
+A common example is declaring custom serializers and deserializers:

 ```java
 public class MyCustomClass extends Sysprop {